vircadia/vircadia-docs-sphinx/docs/source/create/avatars/avatar-standards.md

 **Eyelid Offset**

 To ensure that the top of the eyelid rests on the iris, blendshapes are used to track the current position of the eye along with your head orientation.
-We apply a small offset to these blendshapes to preview sleepy or crazy eye lids.

 - `EyeBlink_L`: Blinking action for the left eye
 - `EyeBlink_R`: Blicking action for the right eye
 - `EyeOpen_L`: Opening of left eye
 - `EyeOpen_R`: Opening of right eye
 - `BrowsD_L`: Outside corner of the left brow moving down
 - `BrowsD_R`: Outside corner of the right brow moving down

+We apply a small procedural offset to the blendshapes' coefficients to prevent sleepy or crazy eye lids.
+We've detailed how the blendshapes change in value as your eyes move.

+- If you are looking straight ahead: The `EyeBlink` and `EyeOpen` coefficients will be `0`.
+- If your eyes begin to look upward: `EyeBlink`, `EyeOpen`, and `BrowsU` start changing in value, reaching the values of `-1`, `1`, and `0.5` respectively at `16.3` degrees.
+This will have the effect of raising your lids and brows as you look upward.
+- If your eyes begin to look downward: `EyeBlink` and `EyeOpen` start changing in value. `EyeBlink` reaches a value of `0.5` at `32` degrees. `EyeOpen` will reach a value of `0.5` at 27 degrees.
+This will have the effect of lowering your lids as you look downward.

 Tweaks to your blendshapes can be made in your 3D modeling tool, or directly in the FST file.
 In the FST file, blendshapes are defined with the syntax: